Aller au contenu

 Initial contact and planning

-A member of our team will schedule a home visit or introductory call based on your situation.
+A member of our team will schedule a home visit or an introductory call, depending on your situation.
 No medical prescription is required.
 A caregiver or family member can make the request on behalf of the veteran.

 2

-An experienced nurse clinician performs a complete assessment: general health, pain, mental health, medication, mobility and functional needs.
-She identifies clinical priorities and determines whether a physician is required.
+An experienced clinical nurse performs a comprehensive assessment: general health status, pain, mental health, medications, mobility, and functional needs.
+She identifies clinical priorities and determines if a physician needs to intervene.

 3